akashwebs/Furniture-Link-warehouse-management-client/README.md

 ### `website summary`

-this is inventory management website, here you can add product, delete product, update stock, delavierd stock and you can see only user specific login user data. data fetch with jwt.
+ It is an inventory management website.
+Users can update stock.
+Google, Github, email password-based authentication system User can add products, and manage all products.data fetch with jwt security